juliaadoann/juliaadoann/README.md

 - 👩‍🎓 Student at University of Alberta

-- 👩‍💻 My goal is to become a ML/AI engineer or Full-stack developer
+- 👩‍💻 I imagine myself working on the business side of tech 3 years from now!

-- 🌱 Currently interested in Computer Vision
+- 🌱 Currently interested in anything Fintech.

 <br/>